-Louisiana does not have overtime laws that are different from federal law.
-Additional information on federal overtime law is available at http://www.workplacefairness.org/overtime.
+Louisiana does not have overtime laws that are different from federal overtime law.

 You cannot file a wage/hour or labor standards claim in Louisiana unless you have worked and not received your pay.
 Louisiana employees who are laid off, fired, or who quit must be paid their wages in full at the next regular payday, not to exceed 15 days from the date of their discharge or termination.
 Wages include vacation time earned by the employee.
 An employee should send a written demand for payment of their final wages to their employer.
 After receipt of a written demand, the employer must pay all wages owed to the employee on a timely basis or be subject to a penalty that may be imposed by a court.
 Claims against an employer for late payment may be filed by way of a private lawsuit.
 The Louisiana Department of Labor does not have the authority to enforce this law.

 If you have a wage/hour complaint, do not delay in contacting an attorney.
-There are strict time limits in which wage claims must be filed.
-Additional information on filing a federal claim is available at http://www.workplacefairness.org/complaintpay.
+There are strict time limits in which federal wage claims must be filed.

 Louisiana Workforce Commission